intel/pmem-csi/docs/install.md

 $ kubectl create -f deploy/common/pmem-app.yaml
 ```

-These applications use **storage: pmem** in the <i>nodeSelector</i>
-list to ensure scheduling to a node supporting pmem device, and each requests a mount of a volume,
+These applications each request a mount of a volume,
 one with ext4-format and another with xfs-format file system.

 - **Verify two application pods reach 'Running' status**